This is the multi-page printable view of this section. Click here to print.

 • Closed: The Security Incident is Closed.

-How do I access documentation for the MDR application?
+How do I access documentation for the MDR portal?

 You must already know, if you are reading this!!

-1. From the Samurai MDR web application select Documentation on the main menu
+1. From the Samurai MDR portal select Documentation on the main menu